JanHendrikVanHeusden/Kute/docs/kute-better-details.md

       ```obj.asString()")```**
 <br><br>
     * **No maddening issues with plugins and version dependencies**
-        * With **Lombok**, getting it working is maddening, due to combination of Lombok, IntelliJ, Kotlin, Gradle, javac and IntelliJ settings that may or may not work.
+        * With **Lombok**, getting it working may be maddening, due to combination of Lombok, IntelliJ, Kotlin, Gradle / Maven plugins, javac and IntelliJ settings and versions that may or may not work together.
             * You probably need to downgrade IntelliJ to some 2019(!) version to make it work 😭...
             * Switching from Gradle to Maven may help too 🤯...
 <br><br>